Onyx-Protocol/Onyx/docs/core/build-applications/transaction-basics.md

 #### Between two Chain Cores

-Currently, the transaction builder API assigns each receiver to its own output, which means that a single receiver can only be used to receive single asset type.
+Currently, the transaction builder API assigns each receiver to its own output, which means that a single receiver can only be used to receive a single asset type.
 It's important for Bob not to re-use receivers, so he creates one for each asset payment he will receive.
 He serializes both and sends them to Alice.

 $code create-bob-multiasset-receiver ../examples/java/TransactionBasics.java ../examples/ruby/transaction_basics.rb ../examples/node/transactionBasics.js